eclipse-xpanse/xpanse/website/docs/ocl.md

 - `model`defines the business model (`renting` or `single`)
 - `period` defines the rental period (`daily`, `weekly`, `monthly`, `yearly`)
+- `currency` defines the billing currency (`euro`, `usd`, ...)
-- `fixed_price` is the fixed price during the period (the price applied one shot whatever is the service use)
+- `fixedPrice` is the fixed price during the period (the price applied one shot whatever is the service use)
-- `variable_price` is the price depending of item volume
+- `variablePrice` is the price depending of item volume
-- `variable_item` is the item used to calculate the variable price on the period (for instance, the number of instances, the number of transactions, ...)
+- `variableItem` is the item used to calculate the variable price on the period (for instance, the number of instances, the number of transactions, ...)

 ### Network